fredrickkebaso/Hippobosca_Genome_Assembly_And_Annotation/Documents/Literature/Research question or Gaps.md

 - Hippobosca longipennis has been reported to light on humans and occasionally bite but the extent of their ability to feed on humans is unknown [Rani et al., 2011](https://parasitesandvectors.biomedcentral.com/articles/10.1186/1756-3305-4-143).

 - An attempt to resolve species of keds through  DNA  barcoding  of  COI  gene  has been   unsuccessful   possibly   because   these   flies   are   little studied and have poor representation in the databases [Kidambasi et al., 2020](https://pubmed.ncbi.nlm.nih.gov/32510036/).

+The availability of the reference genome or assembly is therefore key to resolve some of these key questions and this lies at the bottom of this study.
+Here we aim to:
+1. Performe a de novo assembly of the genome at the species level using genomic data obtained from 3 species that include:
+- H.variegata
+- H.longipennis
+- H.camelina
+2. Completely annnotate the assembled genome and
+3. Performe phylogenetic analysis.